Mount Rainier in all its glory.

 - Always remember to bring along the 10 essentials on any hike and check hiker trip reports on the Washington Trails Association website to assess current trail conditions for your intended destination.

-- Dogs aren’t allowed, so leave your fur baby at home.
+- Dogs aren’t allowed in Mount Rainier National Park, so leave your fur baby at home.

 - Pack snacks and adequate amounts of water or even a picnic for the family (consult a list of designated picnic areas).